alanhaugen/Tabletop-Simulator/README.md

 # Boardgame

-Clone this directory into Documents/My Games/Tabletop Simulator
+Clone this directory into Documents/My Games/

+Rename "Tabletop Simulator" to "Tabletop Simualtor_old"

+Rename "Tabletop-Simulator" to "Tabletop Simulator"

 Please refer to the following document if you get stuck: https://kb.tabletopsimulator.com/custom-content/importing-mods/